horacephair/horacephair.github.io/text.markdown

 > hurricanes of Category 3 or higher have brought winds of the magnitude witnessed in Oregon and
 > Washington on Columbus Day, October 12, 1962.

-<big>Horace Greeley is DEAD and will not be attending the
+<em>Horace Greeley is DEAD and will not be attending the
-party</big>
+party</em>

 [edit](/head)